Have you thought about investing in commercial property?

 - A minimum fixed rental plus a percentage of the turnover that the retailer has.
 This is a common leasing arrangement for supermarkets.

-These later two have reasonably wide use in the food retailing industry, particularly for supermarkets and this is the way the large shopping complexes like to structure their leases.
+These latter two have reasonably wide use in the food retailing industry, particularly for supermarkets and this is the way the large shopping complexes like to structure their leases.

 But they have some obvious disincentives.

-The most likely retailer investments for smaller investors are in existing strip shopping centers.
+The most likely retailer investments for smaller investors are in existing strip shopping centres.

-There may also be opportunities for you to undertake a small development in strip or neighbourhood shopping centers.
+There may also be opportunities for you to undertake a small development in strip or neighbourhood shopping centres.
 You could buy an older shop and refurbish it or put offices on top.